-The Common Securitization Platform and Single Security Framework
+The Common Securitization Platform and the Uniform Mortgage-Backed Security

-- Since this announcement, FHFA has heeded advice given by MBA and others and limited the CSP to GSE issuance alone, simplifying the development requirements while allowing private issuers to continue utilizing and investing in their own platforms.
+- Since this announcement, FHFA has heeded advice provided by MBA and others to limit the CSP to GSE issuance alone, simplifying the development requirements while allowing private issuers to continue utilizing and investing in their own platforms.

-- FHFA is developing the CSP and the proposed single security framework in tandem, with the single security framework dependent upon the CSP.
+- FHFA is developing the CSP and the proposed UMBS in tandem, with the framework for the UMBS dependent upon the CSP.

-- Completing development of the CSP would be a significant step that would also facilitate GSE reform by allowing multiple issuers to pool and issue qualifying securities in exchange for a future government guarantee.
+- Completion of the CSP could also facilitate GSE reform by allowing multiple issuers to pool and issue qualifying securities in exchange for a future government guarantee.

 MBA's Position / Next Steps:

-- MBA strongly supports the modernization of GSE business systems and software, particularly in tandem with the development of a single, fungible agency security.
+- MBA strongly supports the modernization of GSE business systems and software, particularly in tandem with the development of the UMBS.

-- Common Securitization Solutions, in conjunction with the GSEs and FHFA, has convened an industry advisory panel to help facilitate feedback to the development process.
-MBA is represented with two seats on the advisory panel.
+- The joint venture of the GSEs has convened an industry advisory panel to provide input on the development of the CSP and the UMBS.
+MBA is represented on this advisory panel.

 Get Loud with the Mortgage Action Alliance